 BioTexCom is a popular choice for international surrogacy and its success is largely down to its marketing strategies.
 It is active on Facebook, Twitter and YouTube (in Romanian, English, German, Chinese, Japanese, French, Spanish, Bulgarian.)
 It sponsors sporting teams and its clients can even get a BioTexCom tattoo which obviously serves to advance the company’s advertising campaign.
 Its website offers a helpful graphic to explain the 17 steps needed to buy the perfect child, from making the original decision to ‘going home as a happy family’ for those who can afford the luxury.

 But, what about the all the young women who are exploited and consumed so that the baby business can flourish?
 Nobody questions it’s their body, the problem is what life choices do they have and whether women should ever have to rent their wombs and sell their eggs.
 It’s hard to imagine how desperately they must need the money when you look at the three young attractive graduates all soap and water, smile innocently from the egg donors’ page as if carrying a baby for someone else for nine months is nothing more than a shopping spree.

-Then there’s the other hidden drama behind the glossy, slick advertising on BioTexCom’s website as told by Melanie (a pseudonym) who already has a toddler and is now expecting twins through a surrogacy package with BioTexCom.
+Then, there’s the 'unmentioned' drama hidden behind the glossy, slick advertising on BioTexCom’s website as told by Melanie (a pseudonym) who already has a toddler and is now expecting twins through a surrogacy package with BioTexCom.